Monitoring emerging crops for insect pests

 Identifying aphids in canola

 Distinguishing aphid species in canola is not always that obvious!
-Here are some features to look for when identifying these aphids in the field:
+Here are some key poinst to consider when identifying these aphids in the field:

 The Smart Agro